 Courts have generally held that defendants can represent themselves however they see fit, regardless of their motivation.
 The issue occasionally arises in capital cases like Hassan’s (except that his occurred in military court, which doesn’t alter the analysis).

 At a death penalty trial, if the jury finds the defendant guilty, the case proceeds to a penalty phase.
-At that point, the prosecution can present aggravating evidence to convince the jury to order the defendant’s execution.
+At that point, the prosecution can present aggravating evidence to convince the jury to find in favor of the defendant’s execution.
 The defense is free to present mitigating evidence to counteract the prosecution’s presentation.
 The case essentially becomes a battle over the value of the defendant’s life.

 The New Jersey Supreme Court, for one, has taken the position that the need for a meaningful determination of a life-or-death sentence should trump the right to self-representation.
 It held that defendants shouldn’t be able to prevent presentation of mitigation evidence, evidence that might save their lives.
 (State v.
 Reddish, 181 N.J.
 553 (2004).)

 But most courts throughout the U.S. have held that defendants who represent themselves in capital trials can elect not to offer mitigating evidence.
 For example, a federal appeals court in 2002 held that a trial judge was wrong to appoint a lawyer to represent a defendant at a penalty phase.
 The defendant didn’t want a lawyer or a mitigation presentation (apparently because he theorized that the chances of a court overturning the conviction on appeal were better with a death sentence).
 (U.S. v.
 Davis, 285 F.3d 378 (5th Cir.
 2002).)
 That court, and others since it, said it’s up to the person on trial to make the ultimate decision.